 Welcome to Second Presbyterian Church!

-We hope you’ll join us.
-We won’t pressure you to do what you’re not ready for.
-We are not ‘guilt police’ here.
-God is love, and God is good, and we want our life and work to reflect that.
-We know that it can feel awkward to join a spiritual community; that it is a big step- but you are not at all alone in your seeking.
-We firmly believe that a person can know God here, through our reaching out to God and drawing near to others, and knowing God is worth the risk.
+We know that it can feel awkward to venture into a new spiritual community, and we’re aware that it is a big step- but you are not alone in your seeking.
+We firmly believe that a person can know God here, and that in our seeking, we can learn to share of ourselves, and in so doing also serve, knowing that growing closer to God and others is worth the risk.

 The Rev. Dr. Tom Blair